wodxgod/CiberSec/README.md

 # Discord Hack Week bot
-This bot is mainly focused on cyber security.
-The bot works like a command shell.
-You simply type in a Linux shell command, and the bot will return the output from the executed command.
+**CiberSec** is mainly focused on cyber security.
+The bot works like a command shell - You simply type in a Linux shell command, and the bot will return the output from the executed command.

 # Installation
 Clone the repository via: